-Hybrid Fall Semester
+Hybrid Spring Semester

 As a gathering space for students, personnel, and our community, UNM-Gallup plays an important role in the mitigation of the COVID-19 coronavirus now and into the future.
 We recognize that our facilities and spaces for learning are critical to our local, regional, and state economy—but we also recognize our responsibility to minimize the impact of COVID-19 to ensure that our entire community can reopen in a safe and timely manner over the next several months and until a vaccine is available.

 Although we are operating under limited operations—still within our three-tiered system—strict COVID-19 safety and cleaning practices have been implemented throughout campus.
 Events and gatherings are currently postponed.
-Large gatherings—absent a vaccine—will likely be postponed or held virtually through the fall semester.
+Large gatherings—absent a vaccine—will likely be postponed or held virtually through the spring semester.

 ENSURING A SAFE RETURN DEPENDS ON ALL OF US MITIGATING VIRUS SPREAD.

-The goal of our actions—individual and collective—is to reduce and minimize transmission so that isolated cases do not become wide-spread infections.
+TThe goal of our actions—individual and collective—is to reduce and minimize transmission so that isolated cases do not become wide-spread infections.

 - Stay home when experiencing COVID-19 symptoms (cough, fever, shortness of breath) or if you have been exposed to the virus.